14th Street Line (Washington, D.C.): Buses take over

-About 4,800 riders board Route 52 or 54 local service at stops south of 14th Street & Colorado Avenue that are not served by route 59, which would see a 50% reduction in frequency of local service.
-This is approximately 38% of the total 12,800 riders that board all 52, 54 buses on an average weekday according to WMATA.
-Approximate frequency at stops south of Colorado Avenue would be as follows:
+As of 2019, about 4,800 riders boarded Route 52 or 54 local service at stops south of 14th Street & Colorado Avenue that are not served by route 59, which would see halving in frequency of local service.
+This is about 38% of the total 12,800 riders that board all 52 and 54 buses on an average weekday.
+Approximate frequency at stops south of Colorado Avenue would be:

-If the proposals were to gone through, routes 52 and 59 would be the only two routes running along the 14th Street Corridor.
-However, WMATA later backed out the proposals due to customer pushback on April 2, 2020.
+These changes would have made routes 52 and 59 the only two on the 14th Street Corridor, but WMATA announced that customer pushback scuttled the proposals on April 2, 2020.

-During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
-On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
-On March 21, 2020, weekend service on the 52 became suspended and Route 54 was reduced to operate every 30 minutes.
-Service was restored to its full service on August 23, 2020.
+During the COVID-19 pandemic, weekday service on the line was reduced, first to its Saturday supplemental schedule on March 16, 2020, then to its Sunday schedule two days later.
+On March 21, 2020, weekend service on the 52 was suspended and Route 54 service was reduced to every 30 minutes.
+Service was restored on August 23, 2020.

-On September 5, 2021, the frequency between buses improved to every 12 minutes daily.
+On September 5, 2021, the daily frequency of buses increased to 12 minutes.

+From January 4 to February 7, 2022, weekday service on the line was reduced to Saturday service due to the COVID-19 Omicron variant.